-Harris Nexio servers with the latest software updates (5.71) can use the MCC file format generated by our captioning software for HD closed captioning.
+Harris Nexio servers with software version 5.71 and later can use the MCC file format generated by our captioning software for HD closed captioning.

-Seachange servers can use XDCAM HD-type MXF files with SMPTE 436M Closed Captions, or DV25 (standard def) video with DV VAUX closed captions.
+SeaChange servers can use XDCAM HD-type MXF1 files with SMPTE 436M Closed Captions, or DV25 (standard def) video with DV VAUX closed captions.

 Depending on your specific drop box for DG Fast, they may require either MPEG-2 Program or Transport streams with embedded closed captions for HD.
 For SD, they use the 720x512 MPEG-2 format also supported by Telestream captioning software using the MainConcept plugin.

-MacCaption and CaptionMaker can add closed captions to any kind of web video format: QuickTime (including for iPod/iPhone/iPad/etc.), iTunes, YouTube, Flash, Windows Media.
+MacCaption and CaptionMaker can add closed captions to many web video formats: QuickTime (including for iPod/iPhone/iPad/etc.), iTunes, YouTube, Windows Media.

 MacCaption and CaptionMaker can add closed captions and subtitles to DVDs for most professional authoring programs, including DVD Studio Pro.
 It can also create HD subtitles for Blu-ray authoring programs.